 One of the strange things that Bevy had to adjust to was having no hair at all.
 Bevy explained that she went through a brief period of feeling completely naked.
 Then she adjusted to the feeling and was able to ease into wearing her wig and baseball caps.

 Because Bevy does wear a wig for business, she is required to have it cleaned on a regular basis.
 She explained the process which is sort of like taking your car in for a quick oil and lube.

-Bevy pops in to the shop, hands them the wig, reads a magazine and in approximately 30 minutes her wig is back on her head, newly cleaned, adjusted and she is off to wherever life next takes her.
+Bevy pops into the shop, hands them the wig, reads a magazine and in approximately 30 minutes her wig is back on her head, newly cleaned and adjusted and she is off to wherever life next takes her.